eusouorui/PicaPontoScript/README.md

 ### Hello JD worker

-Copy the code and run it in the console while on the assiduity page 😄
+Copy the <a href="https://github.com/eusouorui/PicaPontoScript/blob/master/script.js" target="_blank">script.js</a> code and run it in the console while on the assiduity page 😄